edubart/nelua-lang/docs/pages/overview.md

 | `uint64`          | `uint64_t`      | `_u64` `_uint64`    |
 | `float32`         | `float`         | `_f32` `_float32`   |
 | `float64`         | `double`        | `_f64` `_float64`   |
-{: .table.table-bordered.table-striped}
+{: .table.table-bordered.table-striped.table-sm}

 The types `isize` and `usize` types are usually 32 wide bits on 32-bit systems, and 64 bits wide on 64-bit systems.
 When you need an integer value you should use `integer` unless you have a specific reason to use a sized or unsigned integer type.
 The `integer`, `uinteger` and `number` are intended to be configurable.
-By default they are 64 bits for all architectures, but this can be changed at compile time using the processor if needed.
+By default they are 64 bits for all architectures, but this can be changed at compile time using the preprocessor if needed.

 ### Strings